Why a car won't start when you push the Start button?

 The brake lights don't work

-The transmission indicator doesn't show transmission is in Park
+The transmission indicator doesn't show that the transmission is in Park

 An automatic car with a push button start can only be started when the transmission is in Park or Neutral.
-Sometimes a gear selector switch fails and even when you shift the transmission lever into Park, it still indicates that it's not in Park.
+Sometimes the transmission range switch doesn't work properly and even when you shift the transmission into Park, it still indicates that it's not in Park.
 Some cars may start in Neutral but won't start in Park.
-That is also an indication that the gear selector switch doesn't work properly.
+This is also an indication that the gear selector switch doesn't work properly.
 Read more: 2 Reasons Why a Car Won't Start in Park but Starts in Neutral

 Symptoms of a weak battery

 When the battery is weak, it might have enough power for the dash and exterior lights to come on, but not enough to turn over the engine.
 What typically happens in this case is when you press the Start button, the dash lights would start blinking, or there could be a click, but the vehicle will not start.
-Read here: how to check the battery.
+Read here: how to check the battery